 History comes alive during our battlefield tour of World War I sites.
 Students go on a guided tour of the battlegrounds that witnessed death and destruction at the turn of last century to learn more about the Great War.
 Our expert guides take students to battle sites and rural villages, and remind them that there are two sides to every story.
 Courage, strategy and the value of human life become a visceral experience.

-This trip is crafted to inspire students’ interest in geography by learning and applying concepts in spectacular surroundings.
-The study of agriculture, irrigation, climates and terrain give our students a hands-on experience of tangible geography.
-In addition to mastering the basics of collecting data and evidence, students get a deeper understanding of the ethical, moral and spiritual implications of land use.
+This trip is crafted to inspire students’ interest in geography by learning and applying concepts in the field.
+The study of plate tectonics, glaciation, tourism and living and coping with extreme environments give our students a hands-on experience of real-world geography.
+In addition to learning about the collection of data and evidence, students get a deeper understanding of the ethical, moral and spiritual implications of land use.

 We show our students the world with trips to Great Britain, Spain, France and Germany.
 An immersion into other languages, cultures, traditions and food expands their worldview and inspires them to be open to new experiences.

 Our students get to experience a different culture, learn a different language, make new friends and form a closer bond with their classmates through the school exchange program.
 It is also a fantastic opportunity for personal development.
 While on exchange, students strategise and work through challenges, adjust to life in a foreign place, and get a better understanding of diplomacy.